 Yes, this is the festival that was held on Sleepy Hollow property from 2006 to 2015.
 A new event started there in 2016.
 We are not associated with that event.
 Here are details on all the various faires that have been held here.

 A Brief History of Renaissance Festivals in Des Moines, Iowa

 Des Moines has been home to several Renaissance festivals over the years.
-The first one was the Iowa Renaissance Festival which began in Mason City in 1992 and relocated to Des Moines the following year.
+We started the first one, Iowa Renaissance Festival.
+It began in Mason City in 1992 and relocated to Des Moines the following year.
 In 2000, that event moved to Amana Colonies where it continues to operate.

 History of “Des Moines Renaissance Faire